JohnSnowLabs/spark-nlp/docs/en/alab/productivity.md

 To access IAA charts, navigate on the third tab of the <es>Analytics</es> Dashboard of NER projects, called <bl>Inter-Annotator Agreement</bl>.
 Several charts should appear on the screen with a default selection of annotators to compare.
 The dropdown selections on top-left corner of each chart allow you to change annotators for comparison purposes.
 It is also possible to download the data generated for some chart in CSV format by clicking the download button just below the dropdown selectors.

 > **Note:** Only the <es>Submitted</es> and <es>starred (Ground Truth)</es> completions are used to render these charts.

+The following blog post explains how your team can [Reach Consensus Faster by Using IAA Charts in the Annotation Lab](https://www.johnsnowlabs.com/reach-consensus-faster-by-using-iaa-charts-in-the-annotation-lab/).

 Below are the charts included in the Inter-Annotator Agreement section.